Shukaaa/rapid-ts/README.md

 # 🪐 rapid-ts 🪐

-> **WARNING:**
-> The project is new and under permanent development and may still be buggy.
-Please report any issues you find.

 ![top language badge](https://img.shields.io/github/languages/top/shukaaa/rapid-ts) ![npm (scoped)](https://img.shields.io/npm/v/@rapid-api/rapid-ts) ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/shukaaa/rapid-ts) ![npm downloads](https://img.shields.io/npm/dm/@rapid-api/rapid-ts)

 ## Description

-The "@rapid-api/rapid-ts" package allows you to quickly create a REST API based on JSON configurations and small js / ts.
+The "@rapid-api/rapid-ts" package allows you to quickly create a REST API with small js / ts.
 The API stores data locally in a folder.
-It is designed to generate small, performant, and stable APIs for testing or as mock APIs.
-Please note that this solution is not intended to be a 100% secure or production-ready API.
-It is well-suited for private projects.
+It is designed to generate small, and performant APIs for testing or as mock APIs.
+Please note that this solution is not intended to be a 100% secure or production-use API.
+It is well-suited for very small or private projects.

 ## Installation